Form.io Digital Signature - Coming Soon

 <i ref="esignTooltip" data-tooltip="{{esignTooltip}}" class='{{esignIconClass}}'></i>< ref="esignTooltip" style="cursor:poer" data-tooltip="{{esignTooltip}}" class='{{esignIconClass}}' aria-hidden='true'></i>

-• To use different stamp template for the form and printed PDF (when viewing submission as PDF), check if instance.options.pdf is true:
+• To use a different stamp template for the form and printed PDF (when viewing the submission as a PDF), check if instance.options.pdf is true:

 {% if (instance.options.pdf) { %}